 NP: No pass.

-WD: Withdrawn.
-Appears on the transcript when the student withdraws from a course after the fourth week and by Monday of the week prior to finals.
-A WD is not counted when determing grade point average.
+WF: Withdrawn failing.
+Assigned if the student withdraws after the fourth week and by Monday of the week prior to finals, and if the quality of work warrants a failing grade.
+A WF is not counted when determining grade point average.

 NC: No credit.
 May be used if the student has not come to class for a long time (e.g., only took the first exam) but is still on the roster at the end of the quarter.